mozilla/zamboni/docs/api/topics/firefox_os_addons.rst

     :param status: The add-on current status.
         Can be "incomplete", "pending", "public" or "rejected".
     :type status: string
-    :param unsigned_download_url: The (absolute) URL to the latest *unsigned* package for that add-on.
-Only the add-on author or users with Extensions:Review permission may access it.
-    :type unsigned_download_url: string
     :param version: The add-on current version number.
     :type version: string